bequbed/Games_Python/README.md

 - Change the range of numbers: Modify the arguments of `random.randint()` to select a different range.
 - Adjust the maximum number of attempts: Modify the `max_attempts` variable to set a different limit on the number of guesses.

+Hangman ☠️
+Get ready to stretch your vocabulary and defy the gallows in this classic word guessing game!

+Objective: Guess the hidden word before the hangman is complete.

+Gameplay:

+Choose a category (optional).
+You'll see a row of dashes representing the hidden word.
+Take turns guessing letters.
+If you guess a correct letter, it will be revealed in all its rightful places.
+If you guess an incorrect letter, a part of the hangman will be drawn.
+Keep guessing until you either:
+Win: Successfully guess the entire word before the hangman is complete.
+Lose: The hangman is fully drawn.
 ## Author

 bequbed